florencejt/fusilli/docs/modifying_models.rst

 Below are the modifiable attributes with guidance on how they can be changed:

 .. note::
-   If modifications are made to certain layers like :attr:`~.ActivationFusion.mod1_layers` or :attr:`~.AttentionAndActivation.img_layers`, the attribute :attr:`~.ActivationFusion.fused_layers` will be updated to ensure the first layer has the correct input features corresponding to the modified layers.
+   If modifications are made to certain layers like :attr:`~.ActivationFusion.mod1_layers` or :attr:`~.AttentionAndSelfActivation.img_layers`, the attribute :attr:`~.ActivationFusion.fused_layers` will be updated to ensure the first layer has the correct input features corresponding to the modified layers.
 Similarly, altering :attr:`~.ActivationFusion.fused_layers` will adjust the `final_prediction` layer's input features accordingly.

 .. warning::
    Errors may occur if the input features of certain layer groups (e.g., :attr:`~.ActivationFusion.mod1_layers` and :attr:`~.ActivationFusion.img_layers`) are incorrect.
 For instance, changing :attr:`~.ActivationFusion.mod1_layers` input features to 20 while the actual number for the first tabular modality is 10 will result in a matrix multiplication error during the `forward` method.